Best Mouse for Gaming – The Ultimate Guide

 It’s not all perfect; there are some QC issues here and there (mainly with the clicks feeling loose and the side button activating when you squeeze hard on the shell) but as a whole the Model O has definitely earned a place among the best gaming mice out there.
 While the holes might seem like a gimmick to some they do actually help to reduce the weight (obviously, since less material = less mass) and you don’t particularly notice them when you hold the mouse.
 Cleaning them out should be as easy as blasting the dust out with a can of compressed air, according to Glorious, so no need to worry on that front either.

-If you’re looking for the lightest commonly available gaming mouse with the best stock cable out there at this point in time then you have to look towards the Model O. It’s all that, and much more.
+If you’re looking for the lightest commonly available gaming mouse with a great stock cable then you have to look towards the Model O. You can also get the Model O- these days, which is a smaller version of this Model O.

 Best budget gaming mouse